-For patients with a perfusing rhythm deliver 1 breath every 5 to 6 seconds.
+For patients with a perfusing rhythm deliver 1 breath every 6 seconds.

 The most common cause of airway obstruction in a patient that is unresponsive is the loss of tone in the throat muscles.
 When loss of throat muscle tone occurs the tongue can fall back and obstruct the airway.